I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmddi/nc-d3dkmddi-dxgkddi-monitor-getadditionalmonitormodeset.md

 <p> </p>

 ## -remarks
 <p>VidPN target identifiers are assigned by the display miniport driver.
-The <a href="display.dxgkddiquerychildrelations">DxgkDdiQueryChildRelations</a> function, implemented by the display miniport driver, returns an array of <a href="https://msdn.microsoft.com/library/windows/hardware/ff561001">DXGK_CHILD_DESCRIPTOR</a> structures, each of which contains an identifier.</p>

-<p>This function is available beginning with Windows 7.</p>

-<p>VidPN target identifiers are assigned by the display miniport driver.
-The <a href="display.dxgkddiquerychildrelations">DxgkDdiQueryChildRelations</a> function, implemented by the display miniport driver, returns an array of <a href="https://msdn.microsoft.com/library/windows/hardware/ff561001">DXGK_CHILD_DESCRIPTOR</a> structures, each of which contains an identifier.</p>
+The <a href="display.dxgkddiquerychildrelations">DxgkDdiQueryChildRelations</a> function, implemented by the display miniport driver, returns an array of <a href="..\dispmprt\ns-dispmprt--dxgk-child-descriptor.md">DXGK_CHILD_DESCRIPTOR</a> structures, each of which contains an identifier.</p>

 <p>This function is available beginning with Windows 7.</p>